mattermost/docs/source/install/self-managed-changelog.md

  - A built-in voice calling and screen sharing is now available.
 This is a Channels-specific integration.

 #### Apps Bar (Beta)
- - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
-All channel header icons registered by plugins were moved to the new App Bar.
-This feature is disabled by default, and it is especially recommended to enable the Apps Bar for servers with Calls enabled as the Apps Bar is the dedicated place for the Calls start/join button.
+ - When a new config setting ``EnableAppBar`` is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
+All channel header icons registered by plugins will be moved to the new Apps Bar when the config setting is enabled.
+It is especially recommended to enable the Apps Bar for servers with Calls enabled as the Apps Bar is the dedicated place for the Calls start/join button.

 #### Updated Server Hardware Requirements
  -